Jessica Adams, Member at Large

 Michael Hyman, Member at Large

-Michael is a native Santa Rosan and owner of The Pawn Advantage.
+Michael is a native Santa Rosan and principal at Fulcrum Point Insurance & Bonding Agency.
 He has been involved with many charitable organizations over the years, including serving a term as president of the Santa Rosa Active 20-30 Club #50.
-Michael is currently working with the Coalition to Restore Courthouse Square, serves on the Chamber of Commerce Advocacy Council and is a Chamber Ambassador.
+Michael is currently working with the Coalition to Restore Courthouse Square, serves on the Santa Rosa Metro Chamber Advocacy Council and is a Chamber Ambassador.
 He also serves on the board of the National Pawnbrokers Association.
 Michael enjoys spending time with his family and three children.

 Suzanne Knowlton, Member at Large